braedynl/matrixlib/docs/source/guide-material-state.rst

 In essence, the ``Matrix`` type is really just a wrapper of another type, called a ``Mesh``. ``Mesh`` is an `abstract base class <https://docs.python.org/3/library/abc.html>`_ that provides a layout for what we deem the "core" operations of the hybrid one and two-rank sequence interface.
 Matrices *do not know* what kind of ``Mesh`` they're holding - they only know that it's *some* object that implements the ``Mesh`` interface.

-This `compositional relationship <https://en.wikipedia.org/wiki/Object_composition>`_ allows us to freely change the memory layout of ``Matrix``, which is why you've *probably* not seen much discussion of the class' memory layout until now - it depends on a *lot* internal conditions, and it very much needs its own page to fully describe.
+This `compositional relationship <https://en.wikipedia.org/wiki/Object_composition>`_ allows us to "change" the memory layout of some ``Matrix`` instances, which is why you've probably not seen much discussion of the class' memory layout until now - it depends on a lot internal conditions, and it very much needs its own page to fully describe.

 In short: